Rolls-Royce RB.162: Design and development

 The RB.162 was designed to meet an anticipated need for a lift engine to power VTOL aircraft with the emphasis on simplicity, durability and lightweight construction.
 Development costs were shared by Britain, France and Germany after signing a joint memorandum of agreement.
 The engine was the worlds first turbojet to use composite fibre glass compressor casings and plastic compressor blades to save weight which also had the effect of reducing production costs.
 The engine has no oil system, a metered dose of oil instead being injected into the two main bearings by the compressed air used to turn the compressor at startup.
 Although the RB.162 was a successful design, the expected large VTOL aircraft market did not materialise and the engine was only produced in limited numbers.
 The French government invested in losses 79 million French francs (1970 value, or 94 million euros in 2022 values) between 1960 and 1966 for the Mirage IIIV.

 Development for the Trident

 In 1966 British European Airways (BEA) had a requirement for an extended range aircraft to serve Mediterranean destinations.
 After a plan to operate a mixed fleet of Boeing 727 and 737 aircraft was not approved by the British Government Hawker Siddeley offered BEA a stretched and improved performance version of the Trident that they were already operating.
-This variant, the Trident 3B, used, in addition to its three Rolls-Royce Spey turbofan engines, a centrally mounted RB.162-86 which was used for takeoff and climb in the hot prevailing conditions of the Mediterranean area.
+This variant, the Trident 3B, used, in addition to its three Rolls-Royce Spey turbofan engines, a centrally mounted RB.162-86 which was used for take-off and climb in the hot prevailing conditions of the Mediterranean area.
 The 'boost' engine was shut down for cruising flight.
 Some conversion was needed for the change from vertical to horizontal installation.
 With the RB.162 fitted the Trident 3B had a 15% increase in thrust over the earlier variants for an engine weight penalty of only 5%.